CrazyCoder613/awesome-vue/README.md

  - [vue-camera-gestures](https://github.com/danielelkington/vue-camera-gestures) - Let users control your Vue app using AI and gestures in front of their camera in just 1 line in your HTML template!
  - [vue-aspect-ratio](https://github.com/albertodeago/vue-aspect-ratio) - A tiny component to handle aspect ratios with no effort.
  - [vuerd](https://github.com/vuerd/vuerd) - Database modeling ERD Editor tool
- - [query-builder-vue](https://github.com/rtucek/vue-query-builder) - A query-builder library for building complex and nested queries with draggable re-ordering.

 ### Tabs